-Results of the analysis of occurrence outside index ranges for hardhead in the Sacramento River below Keswick Dam and below Red Bluff Diversion Dam from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. At Keswick, the percent of days outside the index range would be similar between Alt 1A and Alt 11B compared to the NAA.
-Below Red Bluff Diversion Dam, the percent of days outside the index range would be similar between Alt 1A and Alt 11B compared to the NAA with some exceptions.
-For the 59°F to 64°F spawning range, there would be an 8.3% reduction in occurrence outside the index range under Alt 1A compared to the NAA in May of critical water years.
-In addition, for May of below normal, May of critical, and June of above normal water years, there would be 5.1%, 8.6%, and 12.8% reductions, respectively, in occurence of water temperatures outside the range under Alt 1B compared to the NAA.
-Results for Alt 2 would be similar to Alt 1A.
-Results for Alt 3 would be similar to Alt 1B.
+Results of the analysis of occurrence outside index ranges for hardhead in the Sacramento River below Keswick Dam and below RBDD from Appendix 11B, Table 11B-2 are presented in Appendix 11D, Table 11D-254 through Table 11D-260.
+At Keswick, the percent of days outside the index range would be similar between Alternatives 1A and 1B compared to the NAA.
+Below RBDD, the percent of days outside the index range would be similar between Alternatives 1A and 1B compared to the NAA with some exceptions.
+For the 59°F to 64°F spawning range, there would be an 8.3% reduction in occurrence outside the index range under Alternative 1A compared to the NAA in May of Critically Dry Water Years.
+In addition, for May of Below Normal, May of Critically Dry, and June of Above Normal Water Years, there would be 5.1%, 8.6%, and 12.8% reductions, respectively, in occurrence of water temperatures outside the range under Alternative 1B compared to the NAA.
+Results for Alternative 2 would be similar to Alternative 1A.
+Results for Alternative 3 would be similar to Alternative 1B.

+Due to low frequency and magnitude of differences between each alternative and the NAA in exceedances above water temperature index values in the Sacramento River, they are not expected to be persistent enough to affect native minnows at a population level.

 Floodplain Inundation